skmin-lab/unixmd/docs/source/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can compile the C routines by typing the following command in the root directory of the program which contains setup.py file.
+You can compile the C routines by typing the following command in the top-level directory of the program which contains setup.py file.

 .. code-block:: bash

    $ python3 setup.py build_ext -b ./src/build

-You need to add the source directory(:code:`$PYUNIXMDHOME/src`) to your Python path, where :code:`$PYUNIXMDHOME` is the top-level directory where this file belongs.
+You will need to add the source directory(:code:`$PYUNIXMDHOME/src`) to your Python path, where :code:`$PYUNIXMDHOME` is an enviroment variable for the top-level directory.